-The system is located at Memorial University and is a 4500 core computing cluster that incorporates Intel Cascade Lake CPUs, a high-throughput, low-latency EDR Infiniband interconnect, AI-capable NVIDIA Tesla V100 GPUs, a 1.5 PB parallel filesystem, tape back-up, and offers both batch and cloud-computing interfaces.
+The system is located at Memorial University and is a 4500 core computing cluster that incorporates Intel Cascade Lake CPUs, a high-throughput, low-latency EDR Infiniband interconnect, AI-capable NVIDIA Tesla V100 GPUs, a 1.5 PB parallel filesystem and tape back-up.

 - We provide monthly usage report to keep you informed.

 - You can set quarterly usage caps to protect you against unintended overages.

 Our local support team is at the heart of our organization, with its unique combination of advanced degrees in physical and applied sciences, research experience, and years of technical experience using, teaching and supporting advanced digital tools.

 They are positioned across Atlantic Canada, giving you ready access to local support with a vested interest in the success of Atlantic Canadian industry.